sindhuks06/SpeakUpAI/README.md

 ## Overview

-RehearsalRoom is an AI-powered platform to help students and professionals practice interviews, presentations, and viva questions.
+SpeakupAI is an AI-powered platform to help students and professionals practice interviews, presentations, and viva questions.
 It acts like a real interviewer and gives live feedback on tone, clarity, and confidence.

 > Safe space to fail, learn, and improve.